-Unfortunately, these types of accidents are often catastrophic, and result in long-term disability that’s coupled with chronic pain.
+Unfortunately, these types of accidents are often catastrophic and result in a long-term disability that’s coupled with chronic pain.
 If you’ve been injured in a trucking accident in Round Rock, you need an experienced and skilled trucking accident attorney on your side from the very start.

 Who the Victim of a Texas Truck Accident Calls vs. Who the Truck Driver Calls